iuyhcdfs/iuyhcdfs.github.io/ultratrailer.md

 a life that is shameful to such a degree..

-is the sky a space thats full of unending potential? or-a void that makes me existential?
+is the sky a space thats full of unending potential? does it just make me existential?

 do something stupid
 is there nothing to it